openharmony/docs/en/application-dev/reference/apis/js-apis-pointer.md

 setPointerSpeed(speed: number): Promise&lt;void&gt;

-Sets the mouse movement speed.
+Sets the moving speed of the mouse pointer.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.MultimodalInput.Input.Pointer